 Dia Del Perro - Mild Alderwood Smoked Serrano Pepper Sauce 5 OZ

-Lucky Dog Hot Sauce's Día Del Perro, "Day of the Dog" - An alderwood-smoked serrano pepper sauce with green tomatillo, toasted onion, roasted garlic and chile tepin.
+Lucky Dog Hot Sauce's Día Del Perro, "Day of the Dog" - An alderwood-smoked serrano pepper sauce with tomatillo, toasted onion, roasted garlic, chile pequin, and featuring New Mexico Hatch chile.

-A heartfelt tribute to the delicious taqueria-style verde table sauces of California & Mexico, this sauce pairs beautifully with chile rellenos, enchiladas with red sauce, eggs & potatoes, mac & cheese, potatoes au gratin, papusas, pizza, soft tacos, chicken, tostadas, flautas, chili con carne, in soups, and much more.
-The heat starts out as mild, but gradually creeps up to medium as the chile tepin and habanero-infused sea salt build in intensity.
+Recently reformulated as of 2022, this sauce is heartfelt tribute to the delicious taqueria-style verde table sauces of California & Mexico, this sauce pairs beautifully with chile rellenos, enchiladas with red sauce, eggs & potatoes, mac & cheese, potatoes au gratin, papusas, pizza, soft tacos, chicken, tostadas, flautas, chili con carne, in soups, and much more.
+The heat starts out as mild, but gradually creeps up as the chile pequin and hatch chile builds in intensity.

 Tangy & delicious, Día Del Perro is a deep, layered and complex alternative to the classic verde-style table sauce and a must-have for Mexcan food!